TevvinStrong/webdb-i-challenge/queries.md

     select phone from suppliers where supplierid = 11;

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.
+    select orderdate from orders order by orderdate desc;

 ## find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.
 Returns 11 records.